-In my research on compassion, the Dalai Lama’s name has come up over and over.
-So I read a few of his books on compassion, I read his spiritual autobiography, and I watched 7 Years in Tibet (well, that was a little iffy in the name of research, but it was a good movie and it did star Brad Pitt.)
+- I watched 7 Years in Tibet (perhaps a little iffy in the name of research, but it was a good movie and it did star Brad Pitt.)

-Here’s what I learned from hearing and watching the Dalai Lama that Sunday afternoon a couple weeks ago.
+Here’s what I learned and what has stayed with me after hearing and watching the Dalai Lama that Sunday afternoon.